jovanovic1/dissolve-lc/README.md

 ## ⚡ Action assistant for e-commerce websites ⚡

 Dissolve is a new way to interact with e-commerce websites, inspired by [Adept](https://www.adept.ai/).
-This is part of Gen AI Buildathon organised by The Product Folks.

-- Team Name: Dissolve
-- Problem Statement: How do you reimagine e-commerce applications using natural language interfaces instead of GUI?
-- Team Leader Email: yogender.eth@gmail.com

 ## A Brief of the Prototype